Oluwatofunmiii/Amazon-Product-Review-Analysis/README.md

 # Amazon-Product-Review-Analysis
 This project dissects a scraped Amazon dataset with the aim to uncover how price, discount, ratings, and review interact across product category.
 It is a Microsoft Excel- focused analysis, where I used my skills to distil raw e-commerce data, cleaning and refining it into actionable insights for marketing teams.
 ## Objectives
+- Analyze discounts, prices, ratings and reviews.
+-
 - Quantify pricing and discount patterns by product category.
 - Identify products and categories with the strongest review engagement.
 - Assess relationships between discount levels and customer ratings.
-- To generate insight on the product flow and revenue sustainance.
+- To generate insight and understand customer trends across categories.
 - Deliver a concise, interactive Excel dashboard for non-technical stakeholders.
 ## Data Overview
 - 1,465 rows containing one row per product.
 - 16 columns (product name, category, discounted price, discount %, average rating, reviews and more).
 - I removed long text columns that were not needed.
 - I made sure numbers are stored as numbers and percentages as percentages.
+## Tools Used
+- **Microsoft Excel**- For cleaning, analysis and dashboard creation
+- **Pivot Tables**- To summarize data
+- **Calculated Columns**- To create custom insights
 ## Steps I Followed
 #### Data Cleaning and Preparation
 1. Removed irrelevant text fields